 California’s two redwood species presently stand as Earth’s tallest, largest, most carbon-sequestering, and nigh oldest trees; their family’s fossils occur nearly globally.
 I’m on a team studying these species' stomata—pores—over canopy height in order to better understand redwood physiology and taxonomy.
 Are variations in their leaf stomata adaptive for vertical growth?
 Can species in the family be defined by them?

 Instead of my master’s degree research on permaculture, natural history, colonialism, and climate change, I published a collection of essays that includes a brief account of participating in student politcal organizing to make the program itself more effective and equitable.

 Of all my endeavors at California Polytechnic Humboldt, I am most happy to have helped found the Indigenous Food Sovereignty Lab.
 A team of over twenty students and I developed the concept; sought appropriate feedback and partnerships from indigenous faculty, nations and community members through interviews and forums; then sucessfully secured starter funds and space on campus.
-This project, presented by Carry Tully and Cody Henrikson, won second place in the Social Science category of the California State University Student Research Competition in 2020.
 The Lab needs additional resources and I recommend getting involved if you can.